cp2k/cp2k/INSTALL.md

   (charge, dipole vector, quadrupole tensor, etc.) via integration of the total electron density in the Voronoi cell of each atom.
 - Add `-D__LIBVORI` to the DFLAGS to enable support for LibVori.
-- see <https://brehm-research.de/libvori> for more information.
+- See <https://brehm-research.de/libvori> for more information.
 - LibVori also enables support for the BQB file format for compressed trajectories, please see <https://brehm-research.de/bqb> for more information as well as the `bqbtool` to inspect BQB files.

 ### 2u.
 ROCM/HIP (Support for AMD GPU)

-The code for the grid backend was developed and tested on Mi100 but should work out of the box on Nvidia hardware as well.
+The code for the HIP based grid backend was developed and tested on Mi100 but should work out of the box on Nvidia hardware as well.

 - USE `-D__GRID_HIP` to enable AMD GPU support for collocate and integrate